dhutapratama/docs/requests.md

     });

 > **Note**
-> If you return a PSR-7 response instance from a route or controller, it will automatically be converted back to a Laravel response instance and be displayed by the framework.
+> If you return a PSR-7 response instance from a route or controller, it will automatically be converted back to a Lets response instance and be displayed by the framework.

 <a name="input"></a>
 ## Input